MatteoLC87/DatasetGenerator/README.txt

 The code was developed aiming to guarantee coherent parameters, while trying to randomize the data as much as possible.

 Here are explained a couple of meaningful examples about the reasoning behind the adopted restrictions:
-- Considering a specific Salesperson, the dates for the sales for which this subject is resposible MUST be between the "Salesperson hire date" and the following "WorkingDays" of that Salesperson.
+- Considering a specific Salesperson, the dates for the sales for which this subject is responsible MUST be between the "Salesperson hire date" and the following "WorkingDays" of that Salesperson.
 - The product name was obtained concatenating one word from a list "part1" and a second one from a list "part2".
 The mathematical maximum number of possible unique names was the product of "part1" and "part2" elements.
 The logical consequence was that the maximum number of products had to be hard coded to do not exceed that value.

 The effort was aimed to increase as much as possible the number of customizable parameters, in order to give the user more control over the generated Dataset.

-Among the parameters, there are also the Paths, which can be changed allowing to use customized sources of starting data (i.e. names for customers and salepeople, parts to combine to obtain product names, geographical data...etc).
+Among the parameters, there are also the Paths, which can be changed allowing to use customized sources of starting data (i.e. names for customers and salespeople, parts to combine to obtain product names, geographical data...etc).